This document is a non-working example of a set of exploratory questions for post-traumatic stress disorder.

 - vomiting, the result of abdominal heaving, retching and forcefully ejecting the contents of the stomach and upper intestine.

-Tension headaches last from at least thirty minutes up to several days, but are typically only mildly or moderately painful and symptoms can include- dull aching pain on both sides of your head, face or neck
+Symptoms can include- dull aching pain on both sides of your head, face or neck

 - a feeling of tightness or pressure across the forehead or on the sides your head